 Formerly the Byzantine city of Adrianople, Edirne reached its zenith during the Ottoman period when it was, for a time, made the imperial capital.
 Even after the Ottoman court moved to Istanbul, Edirne remained one of the most important cities in the empire and continued to see money pour in for the grand buildings that made Edirne home to some of the Turkey’s most magnificent architecture.
 While Edirne is most famous for massive and ornate architecture it’s also home to one of the country’s largest and most unique festivals, fruit soaps, almond desserts, and fried liver.

-Edirne is a small city of about 170,000 people, but due to its location on the Greek and Bulgarian borders and being the home of Trakya University it’s a relatively well of and lively city.
-Due to it’s easy access from Europe and an abundance of sights Edirne also has a thriving tourism industry.
+Edirne is a small city of about 170,000 people, but due to its location on the Greek and Bulgarian borders and being the home of Trakya University it’s a relatively well off and lively city.
+Due to easy access from Europe and an abundance of sights Edirne also has a thriving tourism industry.

-Inscribed as a UNESCO World Heritage Site in 2011 Selimiye Mosque represents the apex of Ottoman architectural achievement.
-The Mosque complex is named for Sultan Selim II who commissioned the massive project only to die in 1574, a year before the project was completed in 1575.
+Inscribed as a UNESCO World Heritage Site in 2011, Selimiye Mosque represents the apex of Ottoman architectural achievement.
+The Mosque complex is named for Sultan Selim II who commissioned the massive project only to die in 1574, a year before the project was completed.
 While the mosque is named after Selim it is more often associated with the architect Mimar Koca Sinan, whose statue is down the hill from Selimiye near Eski (Old) Mosque.
 With its unique design, lofty proportions, and a beautiful coherence to all its elements Selimiye is regularly considered the crowning masterpiece of Sinan’s illustrious career that includes hundreds of bridges, fortifications, fountains, mausoleums, palaces, aqueducts, and mosques.
 Never again was such scale and composition to be seen in the Ottoman Empire.

 Selimiye Mosque follows the classical layout of a large, roughly square building topped by a single grand dome supported by a series of diminishing semi-domes and buttresses.
 One of the great innovations of Selimiye is to hide the square shape of the foundation by supporting the dome on eight pillars rather than four and placing semi-domes in the corners of the square.
 This allowed for two major changes.
 Firstly, some of the larger semi-domes could be stripped away from the drum allowing the main dome to stand more isolated above the rest of the structure.
 This meant that the mosque has an octagonal appearance rather than square.
 Secondly, with eight pillars rather than four they do not sit in the interior of the space but rather are incorporated in the exterior walls which keeps the room wide open and makes it feel much larger than other structures of this style.
-The dome itself is 31.28 metres wide, making it roughly the same size as the dome of the Hagia Sophia (though there seems to be much contradicting data about which is actually larger with no note as to why).
+The dome itself is 31.28 metres wide, making it roughly the same size as the dome of the Hagia Sophia (though there seems to be much contradicting data about which is actually larger with no reason as to why).

 The main structure of the mosque is flanked by a spacious courtyard surrounded by small domes with a fountain in the centre.
 Nearly all the major mosques built in this time had hoods, or roofs, added to the fountain in the courtyard.
-Selimiye is no exception but has had to good fortune of having the distracting roof removed which allows visitors to properly see the entrance from across the courtyard with the great domes stacked above.
+Selimiye is no exception but has had the good fortune of having the distracting roof removed which allows visitors to properly see the entrance from across the courtyard with the great domes stacked above.

 If you’re like me and would love to know more about the design and history of this mosque there are plenty of great books on the subject so I’m going to resist the temptation to continue on an architectural analysis!
 Let us know if you have any recommendations for us!